grame-cncm/embaudio/web/docs/lectures/lecture2.md

-# TD2: Audio Signal Processing Fundamentals
+# Lecture 2: Audio Signal Processing Fundamentals

 The goal of this TD is to provide an overview of the basics of digital audio.